giantswarm/athena/README.md

   name: test
 ```

-It is also possible to override the api and issuer addresses, CA as well as the cluster name and provider in case it is needed:
+It is also possible to override the api and issuer addresses as well as the cluster name and provider in case it is needed:
 ```yaml
 managementCluster:
   name: test